-One popular use of stock growth rate figures is for comparing one company's earnings increases to those of another company.
-Because the earnings increases are rarely ever constant it becomes difficult to compare the two.
-However, once you know the annualized growth rates the companies, you then have a meaningful yardstick for determining which company's earnings is growing at a faster pace.
+One popular use for calculating stock growth rate is for comparing one company's earnings increases to those of another company.
+Because the earnings increases are rarely ever constant, it becomes difficult to compare the two.
+However, once you know the annualized growth rates of the companies, you then have a meaningful yardstick for determining which company's earnings is growing at a faster pace.

 Another popular use of stock growth rate figures is for calculating the expected rate of return on a stock investment.
 In this case, a company's historical growth rate is used in combination with other measurements (current price and dividend) to estimate the future expected rate of return for a stock investment.